chunhui-zhang/chunhui-zhang/index.md

 <br><br>
 <b>News:</b> One paper accepted in ACM MM 2020.

-We won the first prize in Anti-UAV 2020 challenge, CVPRW 2020.
+<br>We won the first prize in Anti-UAV 2020 challenge, CVPRW 2020.<br>

 <br><br>

 </div>